Diversity + Inclusion

 of the firm’s Attorneys are women or minorities

-of the firm’s Associate Attorneys are women or minorities
+of our Shareholders are women or minorities.

 of the firm’s Administrative Staff are women or minorities